-To best crawl your pages, the Site Search Crawler supports and abides by many different features of the modern web:
+To best ingest and index your webpages, the Site Search Crawler supports and abides by many different features of the modern web:

 - Content Inclusion & Exclusion

 - Constant Crawl